Windows 10 Warning: You can lose everything in 1 minute!

 I don’t know why this command crashes the unit, in fact it is not very easy to find.
 However, if you run the Windows 10 command and press Enter, the user will receive an error message.
 It states that the file or directory is corrupted or unreadable.

-Meanwhile, the user is invited (or better forced) to repair the disk.
+In the meantime, the user must repair the disk.
 The point is, you have lost everything.
 Be very careful when it comes to opening everything up!

 What do you think about this failure?
 Say everything like that in the comments.